remult/remult/docs/guide/setup-angular.md

 :::

 ::: danger Authorized server-side code can still modify tasks Although client CRUD requests to `tasks` API endpoints now require a signed in user, the API endpoint created for our `setAll` server function remains available to unauthenticated requests.
-Since the `allowApiCRUD` rule we implemented does not affect the server-side code's ability to use the `Task` entity class for performing database CRUD operations, **the `setAll` function still works as before**.
+Since the `allowApiCrud` rule we implemented does not affect the server-side code's ability to use the `Task` entity class for performing database CRUD operations, **the `setAll` function still works as before**.

 To fix this, let's implement the same rule using the `@BackendMethod` decorator of the `setAll` method of `AppComponent`.